Introduction to Non-Funding Civilian Lobbies

 These are non-funding, citizen-driven groups committed to public comment, civic education, and ethical governance.

-They're not official political organizations—they're public squares for constructive dialogue and action.
+They're not official political organizations, they're public squares for constructive dialogue and action.

 Submit coordinated public comments on state and federal proposals

-Track relevant local legislation, hearings, and feedback opportunities
+Track local legislation, hearings, and feedback opportunities

-Organize issue-based collaboration across political boundaries
+Use technology to foster collaboration across political boundaries

 No fundraising or donations